githubEdit

 • An options dictionary containing the link's specific configuration

 Storages define where vCons are saved after processing.
-The conserver supports multiple storage backends:
+See Storage for all backends.

 Each storage needs: